 Attraction Type: Historic Church

-Location: Longworth is just north of the A420, 1 mile north of Kingston Bagpuize.
+Location: Longworth is just north of the A420, one mile north of Kingston Bagpuize.
 There is a small parking area outside the church, which is beside the manor house.

 Photo Credit: David Ross and Britain Express